YuesIt17/hw_telegram_contests/README.md

 Need to add a slider on the chart map to view the details

-### Add tooltip for chart📋
+### Tooltip for chart📋

-To view coordinate points, you need to add a tooltip
+Need to add tooltip for coordinate points

 ### Cypress tests 🧪